rambobinator/envfrom/README.md

 # envfrom

 Kubernetes [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) or [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-a-configmap) are commonly used to run apps deployed in pods.

-But what about running this app locally with those same variables ? envfrom meet this need among others.
+But what about running this app locally with those same variables ? envfrom meet this need among others like [envdir](https://cr.yp.to/daemontools/envdir.html) or [.env](https://github.com/motdotla/dotenv).

 ### Installation
     pip install envfrom